casdoor/casdoor-website/docs/organization/accountCustomization.md

 ---
-title: Account Customization
+title: Account customization
-description: Customizing users' account items
+description: Control visibility and edit permissions for each user account field.
-keywords: [account customization]
+keywords: [account customization, view rule, modify rule]
 authors: [leo220yuyaodog]
 ---

+You can customize **account items** per organization: whether each field is visible and who can view or modify it.
+These settings apply to every member’s profile/home page in that organization.

-## Introduction
+## Configuring account items

-In an organization, you can customize users' **account items**.
-This includes whether each item is **visible** and its **view rule** and **modify rule**.

-When you customize account items in an organization, this configuration takes effect on the home page of all members of that organization.

-## How to Customize?

-Account items have four attributes:
+Each account item has four settings:

 | Column Name | Selectable Value | Description |
 | :---------: | :--------------: | ----------- |